hicommonwealth/edgeware-documentation/docs/edgeware-runtime/economics/transaction-fees.md

 * Fees should change slowly so that senders can accurately predict the fee for a given transaction.

 # Fee Calculation
-Fees on the Polkadot Relay Chain are calculated based on three parameters:
+Fees on the Edgeware are calculated based on three parameters:

 * A per-byte fee (also known as the "length fee")
 * A weight fee